Bachelor of Computer Science

 Want to drive change through technology?

-This course provides a combination of experiential learning and practical exposure, with access to specialised labs and facilities, including dedicated robotics, cyber security and augmented reality (AR)/virtual reality (VR) laboratories.
-Supported by experienced, industry-connected staff, you will access to state-of-the-art software and hardware throughout the course, giving you vital hands-on experience that employers demand.
+This course provides a combination of experiential learning and practical exposure.
+You'll get access to specialised labs and facilities, including dedicated laboratories for robotics, cyber security and augmented reality (AR)/virtual reality (VR).
+Supported by experienced, industry-connected staff, you will gain access to state-of-the-art software and hardware throughout the course, giving you vital hands-on experience that employers demand.

 You will have access to our brand-new specialised capstone project and inspiring co-working space to collaborate with your teammates.
 During the capstone unit, you will develop solutions to real-world problems from industry and learn agile project management methods, which are widely used across the sector.